 From any active cell, press Shift + Home to select up to the beginning of the cell on the same row.

-Note: For Mac Users, press Shift (⇧) + Function (Fn) + ←
+Note: For Mac users, press Shift (⇧) + Function (Fn) + ←

 11.12 Select End of Cell: Shift + End

-Note: For Mac Users, press Shift (⇧) + Function (Fn) + →
+Note: For Mac users, press Shift (⇧) + Function (Fn) + →

 11.13 Delete to End of Line: Ctrl + Delete

-Click inside any cell and press Ctrl + Delete to delete to the end of line erasing all data inside it.
+Click inside any cell and press Ctrl + Delete to delete to the end of the line erasing all data inside it.

-Note: For Mac Users, press Control (^) + Delete
+Note: For Mac users, press Control (^) + Delete

 11.14 Delete Character to Left of Cursor: Backspace